MalcolmMcNeely/EventStore/README.md

-Simple implementation of an Event Sourcing library with InMemory and Azure sample apps
+Implementation of an Event Sourcing library with InMemory, Azure, and EF Core sample apps

 To run the Azure sample run you must be running Azurite on the default ports

+EF Core sample app has been developed against a Postgres database

 The breakdown of the message loops comes in 3 parts:
-- `IEventTransport`: Write to the All Stream
+- `IEventTransport`: Writes to the All Stream
 - `IEventPump`: Keeps up to date with events from the All Stream it hasn't seen and publishes them
 - `IEventBroadcaster`: Takes published messages and broadcasts them to any `IProjectionBuilder<>` which handles them